gustavjorlov/node-red-contrib-cloud-connect/README.md

   - Make sure to pick the `JSON` payload type
 4. Test it!
   - Click Deploy in the upper right corner
-  - Wait for the connection indicator to turn green
+  - Wait for the `CC API` connection indicator to turn green
   - Open the debug pane to the right
   - Click the button to the left of the `inject` node and watch your result appear in the debug pane.